 Skip to content Skip to footer

-In honour of the memory of Sultan Qaboos Bin Said (1940 – 2020), the late sultan of Oman, the Bait AlGhasham DarArab Translation Prize has set the year 1970 as a watershed year for the Translators category.
+In honour of the memory of Sultan Qaboos Bin Said (1940 – 2020), the late sultan of Oman, the Bait AlGhasham DarArab International Translation Prize has set the year 1970 as a watershed year for the Translators category.
 For submissions in this category, the first edition of the original work must have been published after or during the year 1970.
-In addition to broadening the eligibility for submissions while still focusing on the modern Arabic literature,1970 is a milestone year in the history of Oman and its contributions to Arabic literature.
+In addition to broadening the eligibility for submissions while still focusing on the modern Arabic literature, 1970 is a milestone year in the history of Oman and its contributions to Arabic literature.
 In 1970, Sultan Qaboos ascended to the throne and, since then, he has not only been known as the father of modern Oman but also for his numerous contributions to international literature and scholarship.
 Sultan Qaboos has established 16 academic chairs across many countries, including the United Kingdom, the United States of America, Australia, Netherlands, China, and Japan.
 Most of these chairs are dedicated to Arabic language, Arabic literature, and Middle Eastern studies.

 Vision